sokmontrey/image-to-ascii/README.md

 # image-to-ascii
-A javascript app that convert any image to ascii pixel image.
+A javascript app that convert any image to ascii pixel based image.
 Live demo: https://imageascii.netlify.app